 };

-However, because the void pointer does not know what type of object it is pointing to, it can not be dereferenced!
-Rather, the void pointer must first be explicitly cast to another pointer type before it is dereferenced.
+However, because the void pointer does not know what type of object it is pointing to, dereferencing a void pointer is illegal.
+Instead, the void pointer must first be cast to another pointer type before the dereference can be performed.

 Here’s an example of a void pointer in use: